teresacho135/react-state-and-props/readme.md

 ## [Identify the Minimal Representation of UI State](https://facebook.github.io/react/docs/thinking-in-react.html#step-3-identify-the-minimal-but-complete-representation-of-ui-state) (5 minutes / 1:20)

 At the moment all of our data is being passed through our app as props.
 We know, however, that we will have data that changes as a user interacts with the app.
-That information needs to leave in our application's state.
+That information needs to live in our application's state.

 <details>
   <summary><strong>What information needs to live in state?
 This may include a value(s) that we have not yet included in our code...</strong></summary>